 Maybe you don’t need to see one right now, but it’s important to be able to see one when you do.

-Deciding when you need to can be difficult.
-If you’re having any symptoms that are bothering you, like:
+Deciding when you need to can be hard.
+It might be time to see a doctor if symptoms are bothering you, like:

 - pain that makes it hard to focus or do the things you want to do

-- feeling tired all the time, even when you’ve slept a lot, or not being able to sleep at all
+- feeling tired all the time, even when you’ve slept a lot

-It might be time to see a doctor.
-You can also see a doctor if you’re not having symptoms, but you’re still concerned about something health-related!
+You can also see a doctor if you’re not having symptoms, but you’re still worried about something health-related!
 You can talk to a doctor about: